kragen/dercuano/README.md

 I have a few thousand pages of notes I mostly haven’t published in any form, and I’m not confident I’ll be able to keep a server running to serve them up.
-So Dercuano (a mutated version of the Spanish word “cuaderno”, “notebook”) is a quick system I hacked together to bundle them up into an archive of pregenerated HTML, which anyone who has a copy can unpack and read, without requiring any online resources.
+So Dercuano (a mutated version of the Spanish word “cuaderno”, “notebook”, and also delightfully an anagram of “educaron”, as John Cowan points out) is a quick system I hacked together to bundle them up into an archive of pregenerated HTML, which anyone who has a copy can unpack and read, without requiring any online resources.